lzim/mtl/blue/session10/s10_learner/mtl_session10_see.md

 # MTL Live Session 10

-## Today we're modeling to learn how to use systems thinking
+## Today we're modeling to learn how to use systems thinking.

 ## Done and Do (15 minutes)